Kees van der Staaij

-Cornelis Gerrit "Kees" van der Staaij ([ˈkeːs fɑn dər ˈstaːi]; born 12 September 1968) is a Dutch politician serving as a member of the House of Representatives since 1998 and Leader of the Reformed Political Party (Staatkundig Gereformeerde Partij, SGP) since 2010.
-As a parliamentarian, he focuses on matters of judiciary, home affairs, Kingdom relations, foreign policy, the European Union, development aid, the defense, public health, welfare, sports, immigration and political asylum.
-Since 2017 Van der Staaij has been the longest running current member of the House of Representatives.
+Cornelis Gerrit "Kees" van der Staaij ([ˈkeːs fɑn dər ˈstaːi]; born 12 September 1968) is a Dutch politician who served as a member of the House of Representatives from 1998 to 2023 and Leader of the Reformed Political Party (Staatkundig Gereformeerde Partij, SGP) between 2010 and 2023.
+As a parliamentarian, he focused on matters of judiciary, home affairs, Kingdom relations, foreign policy, the European Union, development aid, the defense, public health, welfare, sports, immigration and political asylum.
+Van der Staaij had been the longest running member of the House of Representatives from 2017 until 2023.

 Early life

 Van der Staaij was born in Vlaardingen, a city in the province of South Holland.
 His father was a civil servant in the municipality Maartensdijk.

 He went to two Reformed primary schools in Vlaardingen (1974–1979) and Geldermalsen (1979–1980) and to a Reformed secondary school in Amersfoort (1980–1986).
 He studied law at Leiden University, specialising in constitutional and administrative law.